-These last few years been rough for the Brooklyn Nets as they struggle in the Eastern Conference basement.
+These last few years have been rough for the Brooklyn Nets as they struggle in the Eastern Conference basement.
 It was traded to the Boston Celtics in the Kevin Garnett and Paul Pierce mega deal back in 2013, which now in hindsight, looks like a horrendous move.
 The 2013 super squad is all gone, aside from Brook Lopez.

-Tough times have disappeared foe the Nets and those who wish to bet on them.
-They are looking to win a lot of games over the next few years, and they'll most likely need to overpay mid-end free agents just to field a roster that's even close to NBA-caliber.
+Tough times have disappeared for the Nets and those who wish to bet on them.
+They are looking to win a lot of games over the next few years, and they’ll most likely need to overpay mid-end free agents just to field a roster that’s even close to NBA-caliber.

 Brooklyn Nets Next Regular Season Game